England | Scotland | Wales | Northern Ireland | Ireland

 PLEASE READ OUR NEW EAR SYRINGING GUIDELINES, FOUND ON THE RIGHT SIDE UNDER FURTHER INFORMATION

-Thank you very much in advance for your co-operation in this matter.
+Thank you, in advance, for your co-operation in this matter.

 St James Surgery